The Hoyas clinch the Service Academy Challenge title behind a pair of victories on Saturday afternoon

 Coach Williams can be reached via email at firstname.lastname@example.org or in her office at (202) 687-3828.

-Arlisa Williams enters her seventh year as the head coach of the Georgetown University volleyball program in 2017.
+Arlisa Williams enters her 12th year as the head coach of the Georgetown University volleyball program in 2017.
 With 114 career wins with the Hoyas, she enters the 2017 season with the fourth most wins in program history.

-In 2008 Williams helped guide three additional players to individual success, as former two-time All-Conference player Vanessa Dorismond, Caitlin Boland and Kit Niesen all spent time in the NCAA Women's Volleyball Division I top 50 in hitting percentage, assists and block totals respectively.
+In 2008 Williams helped guide three additional players to individual success, as Dorismond, Caitlin Boland and Kit Niesen all spent time in the NCAA Women's Volleyball Division I top 50 in hitting percentage, assists and block totals respectively.

 In addition to growth on the court, Williams' teams have thrived in the classroom.
-Georgetown volleyball has produced 22 BIG EAST All Academic team selections since Williams took over in 2006.
+Georgetown volleyball has produced more than 100 BIG EAST All-Academic team selections since Williams took over in 2006.
 Georgetown volleyball earned the American Volleyball Coaches Association (AVCA) Team Academic Award in 2007, 2009, 2010, and 2011, as the team maintained a grade point average (GPA) over 3.3.

-She arrived on the Hilltop after a successful four-year stint as an assistant at the University of Florida, where she helped the Gators reach two Final Fours and led them to its first appearance in a national championship game in 2003 and was part of two Final Four appearances during her four years with the Gators.
+Williams arrived on the Hilltop after a successful four-year stint as an assistant at the University of Florida, where she helped the Gators reach two Final Fours and led them to its first appearance in a national championship game in 2003.
 Two years later, Florida finished 33-3, its third 30-win season in the four years.
 In addition, she coached players who combined for 14 All-America honors and 19 All-Southeastern Conference honors.

 While at Florida, Williams was the program's recruiting coordinator, bringing in two consecutive classes that were rated among the top-10 in the country.
 In her first full year as recruiting coordinator, Williams' class was ranked No. 2 in the country by PrepVolleyball.com, and she followed that up in 2005 with a class that was rated No. 10, quite a feat considering no other top-10 team had less than three commitments and the Gators had only two.